 $ ss dst XXX.XXX.XXX.XXX

-And you can filter it to a specific port like this:
+And you can filter by a specific port like this:

 $ ss dst XXX.XXX.XXX.XXX:22